jericksen/Capstone/README.md

 <img src="images/Total_crime_by_hour_by_offense.png" width="850" height="500">

-The cyclical nature of crime volumes in DC throughout a 24 hour period are clearly indicated with early morning hours seeing minimal crime instances vs. afternoon and evening hours.
+The cyclical nature of crime incidents in DC throughout a 24 hour period are clearly indicated above with the early morning hours seeing minimal crime activity vs. the afternoon and evening hours.

 ### Geographic Analysis